-- choose suppliers and/or goods.

-- shop around for the best prices.

-- reject goods that are unsafe/defective for a full refund.

-- cancel/renew fixed term agreements.

-- request written quotations and cost estimates.
+- shop around for the best prices. - return goods that are unsafe/defective for a full refund. - reject goods that are not the same as the sample marketed. - cancel/renew fixed term agreements. - request written quotations and cost estimates.

 Right to privacy and confidentiality